What is sugar?

 7. Beware liquid sugar

-Stick to one glass (150ml) of fruit juice a day (ideally dilute it with water and enjoy with a meal to protect your teeth) and keep soft drinks and alcohol for treats and special occasions.
-Enjoy herbal teas or water with slices of citrus fruits for flavouring.
-Learn more about the health benefits of lemon water and sparkling water.
+Stick to one glass (150ml) of fruit juice a day (ideally dilute it with water and enjoy with a meal to protect your teeth), keep soft drinks and alcohol for treats and special occasions.
+Instead opt for herbal teas or water with slices of citrus fruits for flavouring.

 Try our cinnamon cashew spread with apple slices, or our berry yogurt pots.

 It can be hard to spot added sugar because the sugar figure on the nutrition label (‘carbs as sugar’) includes both naturally occurring sugar and added sugar.
-The most effective way to minimise your intake is to avoid highly processed foods, buy whole foods and cook from scratch and choose water over sugary drinks like fizzy soda, cordial or fruit juice.
+The most effective way to minimise your intake is to avoid highly processed foods, buy whole foods and cook from scratch more often and choose water over sugary drinks like fizzy soda, cordial or fruit juice.

 Useful resources for cutting down on sugar